 Trendy Larchmont Village is the center of the neighborhood, a charming, pedestrian-friendly retail area.
 Here you will find a plethora of coffee shops, restaurants, and boutique retail stores.
 With so many services (banks to yoga studios) in such a small area, the neighborhood feels quite self-contained.
 If you prefer more than the essentials, check out the Larchmont Village Farmers’ Market on Sundays.

 Talk a walk along Larchmont Boulevard or through the adjacent neighborhoods and you will feel like you’re in Small Town U.S.A.
-Well-maintained Larchmont homes built in the 20s and 30s and Contemporary abodes dot the scene.
+Well-maintained Larchmont homes dot the scene, many built in the 20s and 30s.
 Some folks think of the area as L.A.’s “great secret.”

 The area is considered “somewhat walkable” (Score 68) according to Walkscore.com.
 I’d argue it’s much more walkable than the score suggests because of the density of retail shops in Larchmont Village.
 Residents might need to hop in their car for everyday shopping, but there’s a big Pavilion’s grocery store three blocks north of the Village.
 It’s not much of a walk.